Washington Burch

 (circa 1829 – 1901)

 Washington Burch was probably born enslaved circa 1829 in a log cabin in Charles County Maryland.
 After the Civil War, he became a prominent member of Port Tobacco’s African American community.
 He owned his home as well as several other properties.
-He and his wife Henrietta purchased their house on Mt.
-Hill in Port Tobacco in 1874, just nine years after the Emancipation Proclamation and resided there until his death.
+He and his wife Henrietta purchased their house in Port Tobacco in 1874, nine years after the Emancipation Proclamation.
+They resided there until his death.
 They had three children.

-In 1870, Wahington Burch became a registered voter at the age of 35.
+Wahington Burch, who was 35 at the time, became a registered voter in 1870.
 Burch was also active in politics.
 In 1885, he was a delegate to the Maryland State Republican Convention.
 In 1898, he was elected president of the Port Tobacco Republican Club.

 He was a man of many occupations.
-The 1870 United States Census indicates that Burch’s occupation was farmer.
+The 1870 United States Census indicates that Burch’s occupation was a farmer.
 By the 1874 census, he was listed as a bailiff to the County Commissioners and Keeper of the Courthouse in Port Tobacco.
-Over the next twenty years Burch would work for Charles County as either a bailiff or a jailer.
+Over the next twenty years, Burch would work as a bailiff or jailer for Charles County.
 This meant that he worked for the county government, which was significant.

 Washington Burch died March 13, 1901, in Port Tobacco.